Arrow functions were introduced in PHP 7.4. They offer a clean way to write simple operations, such as calculations, filters, or maps.

 defines the arrow function, and =>

-Arrow functions and traditional anonymous functions both let you create inline functions, but they handle variables from the outer scope differently.
+Arrow functions and traditional anonymous functions both let you create callback functions, but they handle variables from the outer scope differently.

 Traditional Anonymous Function: